uwcart/mapstudy/README.md

 7. Edit and extend each *.json* file in the *config* directory using the options below.
 Your edits should be reflected immediately in the browser upon loading or reloading *index.html*.

 ## Config files

+The remainder of the documentation describes each of the configuration files stored in the *config* folder and the options available with each.
+It is recommended to use the [form-based setup application](http://grad.geography.wisc.edu/cmsack/mapstudy/setup/) to create these, as it makes it easy to configure a custom MapStudy application without having to open up the config files and write a bunch of JSON code.
+But be forewarned that the setup app is still *very* beta; use at your own risk and compare the resulting files with this documentation if you run into trouble!

 ### styles.json